yuruwang/CIS660-Authoring-Tool/README.md

 it is  With this, one can sele to create at each location in the facade a list of all possible groups  that have

+There are three functions for removing Nodes that use removeGroupPair.
+Each one of the structures preserves the order of the data structures while removing.
+Order here means that if a group is repeated then if it is split by a rule it should incur a cost.
+If it is a single group it should not incur a cost to split.
+If a single group is split, there is is no repeat rule that will no longer be possible, so there should be no cost to splitting.

+Singles need to also be kept track of.  is necessary to keep single groups too in both the LL Corner structure

+Discussion:

+high_rise:

+terms:
+15. 357 repeated terminals in the xml file,  229 unique groups, 1533 groups.
+     Largest group composed of 357 terminals.
+First division has 4 split lines, findXYLocMap finds 5 groups with an X width = 0.323 as it should, the smallest of which has 36 terminals, largest is 357 terminals.

+ all tests run, no exceptions thrown